 Preheat oven to 300 degrees F.

-Remove the stew from oven, taste and adjust for salt and pepper.
-If you prefer the stew to be thicker, we like to add a cornstarch and water slurry to thicken it, 1 tablespoon cornstarch dissolved into 3 tablespoons of water.
+Remove the stew from the oven, taste, and adjust for salt and pepper.
+If you prefer the stew to be thicker, add a cornstarch and water slurry to thicken it.
+Stir and boil it for 2 minutes.

-Serve the stew warm, garnished with freshly chopped parsley.
+Serve the stew warm, garnished with freshly chopped cilantro.